 Major international tournaments such as the World Cup and the European Championships used to be a curiosity because there weren't easy ways to find details about each nation, every player, and every stadium.

 Even now, AFCON is a halfway house in that regard.
-For every household name such as Mo Salah, there is a Mohamed Kamara, the little-known Sierra Leonean goalkeeper who drew praise for a series of saves against Algeria in the group stage of the current competition.
+For every household name such as Mo Salah, there is a Mohamed Kamara, the little-known Sierra Leonean goalkeeper who drew praise for a series of saves against Algeria in the most recent edition.

 The tournament has become known for emotional scenes, underdogs punching above their weight and the occasional moment of madness.

 The 1996 Africa Cup of Nations featured a troubled build up.
 Kenya were stripped of hosting duties after being deemed unfit for purpose and Nigeria withdrew due to political pressure from then-dictator Sani Abacha with the tournament eventually going to South Africa.

 Bafana Bafana, fresh from their reintroduction to global sport following the abolishment of apartheid, won their first two group-stage matches on home turf as they advanced to the knockout stage.

 Marshalled by Leeds legend Lucas Radebe at centre-half, they stormed past Algeria and Ghana before Wolves's Mark Williams struck a brace in the final to see the hosts lift the trophy on their tournament debut.

 The 2010 edition kicked off in unbelievable circumstances as Mali recovered from 4-0 down to earn a draw against hosts Angola despite only scoring their first goal of the contest with 11 minutes of normal time remaining.